 In addition to these internal measures, the Government of Japan has been undertaking various efforts to contribute to international society in order to create a world with no human rights violations against women.
-In this regard, Japan's recent contribution to UN Women, which is the UN organization dedicated to women, was 75 times bigger in Japanese Yen base compared to that of five years ago.
+In this regard, Japan's recent contribution to UN Women was 75 times bigger in Japanese Yen base compared to that of five years ago.

-At the UN 68th Session of the General Assembly, the Government of Japan pledged to provide ODA in excess of US \$ 3 billion for the three years by 2015 in order to realize "a society where women shine," and has been steadily implementing it.
-In February 2015, the Government approved the Development Cooperation Charter, a policy document including the most fundamental rules and principles of ODA, which set promotion of women's participation as one of its principles.
+At the UN 68th Session of the General Assembly, the Government of Japan expressed the intention to implement ODA in excess of US \$3 billion for the three year period from 2013 to 2015 in order to realize "a society where women shine," and has been steadily implementing it.
+In February 2015, the Government approved the Development Cooperation Charter, a policy document including the most fundamental rules and principles of ODA, which has the promotion of women's participation as one of its principles.

-As the presidency of G7 this year, the Government of Japan intends to put forward gender mainstreaming and shed a light on the women's empowerment including education at G7 Ise-Shima Summit in May this year.
-Moreover, more than 20 years ago, the Government launched the Tokyo International Conference on African Development (TICAD) to discuss development of Africa and the 6th TICAD will be held in Africa for the first time this year.
-TICAD VI will support Africa's Agenda 2063 as well as social development such as rebuilding of health system and comprehensive education and empowerment of women
+As the host country of the G7 this year, Japan intends to put forward the topic of gender mainstreaming and will focus on women's empowerment, especially from the point of view of education at the G7 Ise-Shima Summit in May this year.
+Moreover, more than 20 years ago, the Government launched the Tokyo International Conference on African Development (TICAD) to discuss the development of Africa and the 6th TICAD will be held in Africa for the first time this year.
+TICAD VI will support Africa's Agenda 2063 as well as social development, such as the rebuilding of health systems and the comprehensive education and empowerment of women.

 Since 2014, the Government of Japan has held the World Assembly for Women (WAW!) annually with an aim of realizing a society where women shine in Japan and the world.
-Last year, 145 leaders of various fields from 42 countries and 8 international organizations gathered.
-Under two main themes "Women and Economy" and "Global Issues", participants discussed various issues on women in a comprehensive manner and made proposals.
-Their proposals and ideas were sent out as UN document named "WAW!
+Last year, 145 leaders in various fields from 42 countries and 8 international organizations gathered.
+Under two main themes "Women and Economy" and "Global Issues", participants discussed various issues related to women in a comprehensive manner and made several proposals.
+The proposals and ideas generated were sent out as a UN document named "WAW!
 To Do 2015".

 Last September Japan compiled its national action plan to implement UNSC resolution 1325, the first resolution to connect women with peace and security.
-Japan has already been working proactively in the field of participation and protection of women during armed conflict.
-And Japan will play a leading role in the international community to create a world free of human rights abuses against women and to achieve 'A Society where Women Shine' by compilation and implementation of the national action plan.
+Japan has long been working proactively in the field of protecting women during armed conflicts and promoting their participation in conflict prevention and post-conflict reconciliation/reconstruction.
+Now, through setting out and implementing its national action plan, Japan will play a leading role in the international community to create a world free of human rights abuses against women and to achieve 'A Society where Women Shine'.